memeLab/Jandig/docs/architecture-document.md

 ## Use-Case View
 ### Account Access and Management

 The diagram below shows how account access and management is done, with users and system as actors.
-Please note that Visitor is a user that hasn't log in the app.
+Please note that Visitor is a user that hasn't log in the app to access an exhibition.

 ![use-case-diagram-user](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/memeLab/Jandig/develop/docs/images/plantUML/use-case-diagram-user.puml)

 ### Artist Role

 The following diagram shows the application's features focused on the Artist's role.
+The Artist's role can share their artworks and exhibitions.

 ![use-case-diagram-artist](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/memeLab/Jandig/develop/docs/images/plantUML/use-case-diagram-artist.puml)

 ### Other Features

-Below are shown some other interesting features from Jandig ARte:
+Below are shown some other interesting features from Jandig ARte that doesn't need log in:

 ![use-case-diagram-features](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/memeLab/Jandig/develop/docs/images/plantUML/use-case-diagram-features.puml)